Syphilis Clinical Presentation

 Primary syphilis

-Primary syphilis occurs within 3 weeks of contact with an infected individual.
+Primary syphilis occurs 10-90 days after contact with an infected individual.
 It manifests mainly on the glans penis in males and on the vulva or cervix in females.
-Ten percent of syphilitic lesions are found on the anus, fingers, oropharynx, tongue, nipples, fingers, or other extragenital sites.
+Ten percent of syphilitic lesions are found on the anus, fingers, oropharynx, tongue, nipples, or other extragenital sites.
 Regional nontender lymphadenopathy follows invasion.

-Lesions (chancres) are usually solitary, raised, firm, red papules that can be several centimeters in diameter.
+Lesions (chancres) usually begin as solitary, raised, firm, red papules that can be several centimeters in diameter.
 The chancre erodes to create an ulcerative crater within the papule, with slightly elevated edges around the central ulcer (see the images below).
 It usually heals within 4-8 weeks, with or without therapy.

 Although genital chancres are frequently solitary, they may be multiple in some patients.
 Sometimes they appear as “kissing” lesions on opposing skin surfaces—for example, the labia (see the image below).